nf2337/Mapping-Global-Foodscapes/tutorial1.md

 There’s a slight problem with projection systems!
 The earth’s surface is curved and not a perfect sphere, introducing elements of distortion.
 Coordinate reference systems are only approximations, and there are some trade offs to be made between preserving shape, distances, relative sizes or directions.

 Please take a few minutes to read about projection systems [here](https://www.leventhalmap.org/digital-exhibitions/bending-lines/how-to-bend/projections/).
 Use the interactive projections tool to check out different distortions.
+WGS 84 is a Mercator projection, it looks like this.

 ![Image 18](/Mapping-Global-Foodscapes/assets/img/Tutorial-1/18-Tutorial-1.png)